abinit/abinit/doc/mkdocs-tutorials/rf1.md

 When you have understood the purpose of the input variable values specified before the "Common input variables" section, you can make the code run.

 Then, we need to analyze the different output files.
-For that purpose, you should read the content of the [ section 6](../../users/generated_files/help_respfn.html#6) of the respfn_help file.
+For that purpose, you should read the content of the [section 6](../../users/generated_files/help_respfn.html#6) of the respfn_help file.
 Read it quickly, as we will come back to the most important points hereafter.

-ABINIT has created four different files :
+ABINIT has created four different files:

   * trf1_3.log (the log file)
   * trf1_3.out (the output file)